matthastings/DSCompromised/README.md

 # DSCompromised
-PowerShell framework for managing and infecting systems via Windows Desired State Configuration
+PowerShell framework for managing and infecting systems via Windows Desired State Configuration (DSC) DSC is a built-in feature in Windows Management Framework 4.0 (PowerShell v4) and is installed natively on Windows operating systems beginning with  Server 2012 R2 and Windows 8.1.

 ## Getting Started